At a glance

 - Biochemical profile may reveal low calcium levels, elevated cholesterol, elevated glucose, possible elevated alkaline phosphatase and liver enzymes.

-- ACTH stimulation test: This test measures the ability of the adrenal glands to respond to a hormone known as adrenocorticotropic hormone (ACTH) which is made in the pituitary gland, travelling through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
+- ACTH stimulation test: This test measures the ability of the adrenal glands to respond to the adrenocorticotropic hormone (ACTH) which is made in the pituitary gland.
+ACTH travels through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
 The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

 - Low-dose dexamethasone suppression test (also known as ACTH suppression test): This test can help distinguish between adrenal-dependent hyperadrenocorticism (ADH) and pituitary-dependent hyperadrenocorticism (PDH).
 It measures the response of the adrenal glands to ACTH.
 Dexamethasone is a synthetic steroid (similar to cortisol) which suppresses ACTH.
 Dexamethasone is administered and blood cortisol levels are measured.
 Cortisol levels should decrease in response to the administration of dexamethasone.